apache/airflow/docs/apache-airflow-providers-amazon/operators/emr/emr_eks.rst

 in the ``aws_default`` connection as ``{"region_name": "us-east-1"}`` or a custom connection name that gets passed to the operator with the ``aws_conn_id`` parameter.
 The operator returns the Job ID of the job run.

+``EmrContainerOperator`` can be run in deferrable mode by passing ``deferrable=True`` as a parameter.
+Using ``deferrable`` mode will release worker slots and leads to efficient utilization of resources within Airflow cluster.However this mode will need the Airflow triggerer to be available in your deployment.

 .. exampleinclude:: /../../tests/system/providers/amazon/aws/example_emr_eks.py
     :language: python
     :dedent: 4